 Although I grew up as a shy kid, this whole experience taught me that as long as we put our heart and mind to it, everything can be our greatest strengths.
 At UC, I will be the supporting pillars in every group I am a part of and be their voice to speak up when they lose heart.
 I’ve promised to use my ability and voice to positively influence others and will continue doing so with the UC Community.

+You’re 14 words above the limit for this one, so maybe you could make the sentences shorter for the intro.
+The comments I placed are on the side, your content answered the prompt and your transitions are good so that’s fine.
+That being said, you mentioned kindergarten and middle school, so I was expecting a time to be placed on the other paragraphs.